How to Set Boundaries With an Anxious Attachment Style (Without Feeling Guilty)

 Final Thoughts on Boundaries

-They’re about showing others how to love you well—and showing yourself that your needs are valid.
+Boundaries aren't about shutting people out.
+They're about showing others how to love you well—and showing yourself that your needs are valid.

 Start small.
 Start scared.
 Start anxious.
 But no matter what you do—start.